What do Licensed Practical Nurses Do?

 In Canada, Licensed Practical Nurses (LPNs) play a pivotal role in client care and serve as vital members of the interprofessional healthcare team.
 LPNs provide and coordinate compassionate nursing and emotional care support within their autonomous and collaborative scope of practice.

-Many people wonder, “What do licensed practical nurses do?”
-LPNs perform a variety of client care functions, including performing routine and daily care, conducting vital sign assessments, and monitoring clients.
+Many people wonder, “What do licensed practical nurses do?” especially when comparing roles like Licensed Practical Nurse vs Registered Nurse.
+LPNs perform a variety of client care functions, including routine and daily care, vital sign assessments, and client monitoring.

 LPNs provide care across various settings which include hospitals, community clinics, long-term care, and home health, collaborating with registered nurses, physicians, and allied health professionals.